chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 - Attended Salzburger Festspiele for the first time.
 - I enjoyed the theater play Luziwuzi with Tom Neuwirth in the leading role.---It was so good, I'll see it again in 2025.
 - Dirty Loops is pretty cool as a live band!
-- Martijn C. Willemsen and me performed a song for Lien Michiels defense, for which we created lyrics aligned to her thesis 🎶
+- Martijn C. Willemsen and I performed a song for Lien Michiels' defense, for which we created lyrics aligned to her thesis 🎶

 ## The downsides
-- I'm still not settled in Salzburg musically.---Hope to find a band to actively engage in playing music again.
+- I'm still not settled in Salzburg musically.---I hope to find a band to actively engage in playing music again.
 I miss it!
 - I've had a very hard time bearing up against a detrimental campaign... 😔

 ## Wrap up